SchmollerLab/Cell_ACDC/README.md

 We combined the currently **best available neural network models** (such as [YeaZ](https://www.nature.com/articles/s41467-020-19557-4), [Cellpose](https://www.nature.com/articles/s41592-020-01018-x), [StarDist](https://github.com/stardist/stardist), and [YeastMate](https://github.com/hoerlteam/YeastMate)) and we complemented them with a **fast and intuitive GUI**.

-We developed and implemented several smart functionalities such as **real-time continuous tracking**, **automatic propagation** of error correction, and several tools to facilitate manual correction, from simple yet useful **brush** and **eraser** to more complex flood fill (magic wand) and Random Walker segmentation routines!
+We developed and implemented several smart functionalities such as **real-time continuous tracking**, **automatic propagation** of error correction, and several tools to facilitate manual correction, from simple yet useful **brush** and **eraser** to more complex flood fill (magic wand) and Random Walker segmentation routines.

 See below **how it compares** to other popular tools available (*Table 1 our our [pre-print](https://www.biorxiv.org/content/10.1101/2021.09.28.462199v2)*).